Finances

 Allowences:

-Many of the partakers of the ‘impressionist’ expositions that couldn’t make a sufficient income for themselves received an allowance from their parents or others.
+Many of the partakers of the ‘impressionist’ expositions that couldn’t make a sufficient income for themselves, received an allowance from their parents or others.
 How high were these allowences?

-In 1894 Camille Pissarro sent his son Lucien 200fr a month, which was enough to live on (R312,p76).
+In 1894 Camille Pissarro sent his son Lucien 200fr a month, which was enough to live on (R312,p76), so 2400fr a year.

 Amateur painters: